 Businesses define sales territories as the grouping of clients into geographical, demographic, and/or other quantifiable metrics such as sales potential and ordering history.
-In a 2015 survey conducted by Bridge Group, assigning territories by geography still remained the most popular method (30% of respondents) among SaaS companies.
+In a 2018 survey conducted by SMA (Sales Management Association), 76% of companies assign territories by geography.

 Save time and increase sales!